microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 ---
 #### [Composing styles](https://www.fast.design/docs/fast-element/leveraging-css#composing-styles)

-`ElementStyles` can be composed with other styles.
+`ElementStyles` can be composed with other styles:

 ```ts
 import { normalize } from './normalize';